islet-project/islet/examples/confidential-ml/code_model.md

 $ <terminal-2: runtime> cd /islet/examples/confidential-ml/runtime
 $ <terminal-2: runtime> ./build.sh  # a one-time need. you can skip it if it's already built.
 $ <terminal-2: runtime> ./init.sh   # asks certifier-service to do attestation and authentication
-$ <terminal-2: runtime> ./run.sh 0.0.0.0 code 0    # run ML server (1st arg indictates "code model" while 2nd arg indicates "ML")
+$ <terminal-2: runtime> ./run.sh code 0    # run ML server (1st arg indictates "code model" while 2nd arg indicates "ML")

 $ <terminal-3> sudo docker exec -it cca_ubuntu_release /bin/bash
-$ <terminal-3: model-provider> cd /islet/examples/confidential-ml/model-providers
+$ <terminal-3: model-provider> cd /islet/examples/confidential-ml/model-provider
 $ <terminal-3: model-provider> ./build.sh   # a one-time need
 $ <terminal-3: model-provider> ./init.sh    # asks certifier-service to do attestation and authentication
-$ <terminal-3: model-provider> ./run.sh 0.0.0.0 model_code.tflite    # sends a word prediction model to runtime
+$ <terminal-3: model-provider> ./run.sh model_code.tflite    # sends a code model to runtime
    send-model done, size: 77820
    ACK: 77820  # you can see this message if there is no problem in sending a model.